Juncong-Lin/booksProject/products/books/books.md

 - Charlie and the Chocolate Factory (Charlie Bucket #1)
 - Chase Me (Paris Nights #2)
 - Chasing Heaven: What Dying Taught Me About Living
-- Chernobyl 01:23:40: The Incredible True Story of the World's Worst Nuclear Disaster
 - Choosing Our Religion: The Spiritual Lives of America's Nones
 - Chronicles, Vol. 1
 - Cinder (The Lunar Chronicles #1)